jasongrimes/lamp-backup/README.md

 along with 1 year of monthly backups (the backup taken on the first day of the month).

 (1) Install the **lamp-backup** tools by downloading the project files and copying the sbin and etc directories to `/usr/local`.
-The following commands will do this (and will avoid overwriting any existing config files in case you're upgrading):
+The following commands will do this and set some important file permissions.
+(It also avoids overwriting any existing config files, in case you're upgrading.)

     INSTALL_DIR=/usr/local;
     wget https://github.com/jasongrimes/lamp-backup/archive/master.zip \